Skip to main content

 “Bonus” Third Diamond: Continuous Improvement

-At this stage, the project might be released, but it doesn’t mean my work as a designer is finished.
-For projects where post-launch evaluation is key and budget is allocated, I incorporate a third diamond into my process: Monitor and Iterate.
+While the project may be released, my work as a designer doesn’t end there.
+For projects where post-launch evaluation is key and budget allows, I incorporate a third diamond into my process: Monitor and Iterate.

 Illustration showcasing the third diamond of the double diamond process